Sasha-Cui/jkp-data/README.md

 4. **Run the Script**

-   - Make sure you have activated your Conda environment.
-     A sample Slurm script is provided to run the Python routine on a cluster with a Slurm scheduler.
+   - A sample Slurm script is provided to run the Python routine on a cluster with a Slurm scheduler.

    - Run:
      ```sh